Beware of the Merchant Cash Advance Debt Trap!

 Another danger is granting authority for the lender to collect via UCC lien notices.
 Within days of default, lenders fire off UCC collection demands, along with a copy of the contract, directly to customers and merchant accounts.
 Many business owners assume that longstanding customer relationships will protect them for this type of collection.
 Yet, when faced with the threat of a lawsuit for failing to honor the UCC collection powers granted in the contract, most businesses either freeze the funds or simply turn them over to the lender.

-While the UCC collection method is quick and effective, it is not as dangerous or deadly as the inclusion of a Confession of Judgment or worse an Agreed Judgment – a waiver of sorts signed at the time the “loan” is funded, re-upped, consolidated, or modified.
+While the UCC collection method is quick and effective, it is not as dangerous or deadly as the inclusion of a Confession of Judgment.
+Or even worse an Agreed Judgment—a waiver of sorts signed at the time the “loan” is funded, re-upped, consolidated, or modified.
 These judgments give the lender permission to foreclose property, seize assets, redirect income from customers, and freeze personal and business bank accounts.
-Sadly, borrowers often negotiate in good faith with a lender who – behind their back - has started the judgment process.
+Sadly, borrowers often negotiate in good faith with a lender who—behind their back—has started the judgment process.
 Frequently, the first time a small business learns about the judgment is often when its bank account is frozen.

-Merchant cash advance lenders are some of the most aggressive marketers, proactively peddling their predatory loans on unsuspecting small business owners desperate to keep their business afloat or simply tempted by the unsolicited opportunity to grow their business with the capital injection.
+Merchant cash advance lenders are some of the most aggressive marketers.
+They proactively peddle their predatory loans to unsuspecting small business owners desperate to keep their business afloat or simply tempted by the unsolicited opportunity to grow their business with the capital injection.

 Free consultations and case reviews are available to determine the best course of action for your unique situation.